awsdocs/amazon-connect-admin-guide/doc_source/upcoming-changes.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/hmr-csl-group.png)

-### The order of the metric columns on the historical metrics reports is changing<a name="upcoming-changes-static-columns"></a>
+#### The order of the metric columns on the historical metrics reports has changed<a name="upcoming-changes-static-columns"></a>

-The order of the metric columns on the historical metrics reports will match the updated grouping scheme and order of the metrics on the **Table settings** page\.
+The order of the metric columns on the historical metrics reports matches the updated grouping scheme and order of the metrics on the **Table settings** page\.

 This change supports the addition of [custom service level metrics](#custom-service-levels)\.
-It will also allow us to make future improvements for where, for example, control of how a report looks resides on the **Real\-time metrics** page and the **Historical metrics** page, not the **Table settings** page\.
+It also allows us to make future improvements for where, for example, control of how a report looks resides on the **Real\-time metrics** page and the **Historical metrics** page, not the **Table settings** page\.

-Note how metric columns will appear on reports in the upcoming release:
+Note how metric columns now appear on reports:
-+ When you open the **Real\-time metrics** page, custom service levels will appear at the end of the **Performance** group\.
++ When you open the **Real\-time metrics** page, custom service levels appear at the end of the **Performance** group\.
-+ Metrics on existing **Scheduled reports** \(the processed documents that arrive in your Amazon S3 buckets\) will not be re\-ordered automatically\.
-However, if you update an existing report, the metrics will be re\-ordered to match the order on the **Table settings** page\.
++ Metrics on existing **Scheduled reports** \(the processed documents that arrive in your Amazon S3 buckets\) are not re\-ordered automatically\.
+However, if you update an existing report, the metrics are re\-ordered to match the order on the **Table settings** page\.
 + **Service level metrics**:
-  + Real\-time metrics reports: Service level metrics will always be added to the end of the **Performance** group, in ascending order\.
+  + Real\-time metrics reports: Service level metrics are always added to the end of the **Performance** group, in ascending order\.
-  + Historical metrics reports: When you add custom service level metrics, they will be added to the end of the report in the order they were created\.
+  + Historical metrics reports: When you add custom service level metrics, they are added to the end of the report in the order they were created\.

-## Upcoming change: Custom service level metrics<a name="custom-service-levels"></a>
+### Custom service level metrics<a name="custom-service-levels"></a>

-Currently you can choose from pre\-set service levels in seconds\.
-In a future release, you will have the ability to add custom service level metrics\.
-You will also have the ability to choose from additional durations, such as minutes, hours, or days\.
+You have the ability to add custom service level metrics\.
+You can also choose from additional durations, such as minutes, hours, or days\.

 The maximum duration for a custom service level is 7 days\.
 That's because in Amazon Connect you can't have a contact that goes longer than 7 days\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/metrics-custom-servicelevels.png)

-## Upcoming change: Group by channel in a historical metrics report<a name="metrics-changes-group-by-channel-hmr"></a>
+### Group by channel in a historical metrics report<a name="metrics-changes-group-by-channel-hmr"></a>

-The following changes to the historical metrics report are upcoming in a future release\.

 **To group by channel on historical metrics reports**